divenal/givenergy-scripts/README.md

 Tariff is IOG.
 The inverter does not see the chargepoint, so I don't have to worry about it discharging into the car when it's charging.
 But do have to avoid exporting when the car is charging, since the car will take it instead of importing from the grid.
 Charging is normally finished during normal cheap rate, but sometimes as late as 7am weekday, and 10am at the weekend.

-Because export is a generous 15p, I inhibit charging battery from solar during the day, just exporting everything.
+Because export is a generous 15p, During the summer I inhibit charging battery from solar during the day, just exporting everything.
 A separate modbus-based monitor handles clipping-avoidance.

 I don't start the battery charge until after midnight, and therefore pause discharge from 2330 until start of charging.
 This is mainly for accounting purposes - it's convenient for all the charging to happen within one day, rather than having it happen at the end of one day for use the next day.
 But also, it seems rebalancing happens at low voltages if the battery is left idle, so it's now getting an hour to idle before charging.